The I3RC project was initiated by Robert Cahalan

 in the mid 1990s, with funding from the Department of Energy

 Atmospheric Radiation Measurement Program and the NASA Radiation Sciences Program, and with endorsements from International Radiation Commission and

 - comparing methods available for 3D atmospheric radiative transfer calculations

 - providing benchmark results for testing and debugging 3D radiative transfer codes

 - publishing an open source toolkit (community 3D Monte Carlo code)

 - helping atmospheric science education by creating an archive of illustrative images and other resources on 3D radiative transfer

 Participation is open to anyone interested in 3D radiative transfer.
 (Please sign up here.)

-- A session entitled Challenges for three-dimensional radiative transfer in the Earth and atmospheric sciences is planned for the 2015 AGU Joint Assembly.
-The session including 29 presentations will be held on May 7, 2015 in Montreal, Canada.
+- A session entitled Challenges for three-dimensional radiative transfer in the Earth and atmospheric sciences was held at the 2015 AGU Joint Assembly in Montreal, Canada.
+The session included 29 presentations.